Oaxaca, in a word, is magical!

 Many people visit Mexico and never utter a word of Spanish!
 However, as a general rule, you should know at least a few words of Spanish.
 Download my free Basic Spanish Words & Phrases list here!
 Pro Tip: Save it on your phone as an image, so you can have it handy even if you’re off-WiFi.

-As far as Oaxaca goes, if you stick to the more touristic parts, you should be fine with very basic Spanish.
+As far as Oaxaca goes, if you stick to the more touristic parts, like Oaxaca City and Puerto Escondido, you should be fine with very basic Spanish.
 If you want to venture off the beaten path, be advised most people in the pueblos (small towns) won’t speak any English.

 Let’s make this inbox official

 I’d love to send you 5 FREE Photo Editing Presets as a gift for signing up!

 You can also expect regular Mexico travel + Solo travel updates from me, as well as info on newly-published blogs + podcast episodes.